truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 * Set up a Nextcloud account.
   If you have an existing Nextcloud account, you enter the credentials for that user in the installation wizard.
-  If do not have an existing Nextcloud account you can create the account from the application install wizard.
+  If you do not have an existing Nextcloud account, you can create one using the application install wizard.

 ### Installing the Nextcloud App
 {{< hint info >}}